BioID-GmbH/BWS-GUI/README.md

 BioID offers a strong liveness detection API which is independent from special sensors like 3D cameras.
 It simply analyzes two selfies to determine whether or not these were taken from a real person or a fake.
 Most notably, it reliably blocks photo and video replay attacks as well as 3D masks by combining motion and texture based analysis with artificial intelligence (DCNNs).

-Have a look here for more information on liveness detection:[Liveness detection | Anti-spoofing | Face - BioID][liveness]
+Have a look here for more information on face liveness detection: [Liveness detection | Anti-spoofing | Face - BioID][liveness]

 You can find some more information about our [face recognition][bioid] technology.